What is developer experience?

 Developer experience (DevEx) refers to the overall experience software developers have while interacting with tools, platforms, frameworks, and processes to build, test, deploy, and maintain software applications.
-It includes all aspects contributing to how efficiently and effectively developers can perform their tasks.
+It encompasses all aspects contributing to how efficiently and effectively developers can perform their tasks.

 Our definition builds upon teachings from the User Experience (UX) profession, which traditionally used UX teams used surveys, questionnaires, and focus groups.
 These time-tested techniques are great for evaluating perception but fail to provide quantitative proof of how to best improve user experience.
 Modern UX teams rely heavily on automatic data collection to understand how their users engage with products in real time and to measure the success of new features.
 Similarly, our definition reflects the reality of modern software engineering teams who need to quantify both the perception and the reality their developer teams face.